General terms and conditions SAS Education

 - Known to the receiving party prior to receipt from the disclosing party.

-4.2 SAS may collect any Personal data (as defined by the Dutch Data Protection act, as amended from time to time) or any other information related to your registration as obtained by SAS via the registration form, and use such information for making offers for certain products and services.
-This Personal data and other information will be treated in accordance with SAS’ privacy statement.
+4.2 SAS may collect any Personal data (as defined in the General Data Protection Regulation, as amended from time to time) or any other information related to your registration as obtained by SAS via the registration form, and use such information for making offers for certain products and services.
+This Personal data and other information will be treated in accordance with SAS privacy statement.

 5. Warranty and Liability